Azure/Azure-Sentinel/Solutions/Azure Firewall/Playbooks/AzureFirewallConnector/readme.md

     - Select the role you wish to assign to the application: **Contributor** role.

     - Find the required application and save.
-By default, Azure AD applications aren't displayed in the available options.
+By default, Microsoft Entra ID applications aren't displayed in the available options.
 To find your application, search for the name and select it.

 1. Authenticate